stelagd/modetrap/README.md

 ## Requirements

-This package requires matplotlib, pylab, and the TkAgg backend.
+This package requires a fortran compiler, matplotlib, pylab, and the TkAgg backend.
 It has been developed and tested on OSX 10.2.2 using the [Anaconda python distribution](https://store.continuum.io/cshop/anaconda/), with the following configuration:
 - matplotlib 1.4.3
 - numpy 1.9.2
 - python 2.7.9
+- gfortran GNU Fortran (GCC) 4.9.3 20150202

 To build the modetrap binary file, type